 As of now, social media is in a frenzy under the guise that the deal has been done, though other sources like Variety are reporting that negotiations are underway.

-The terms of the agreement between Disney/Marvel and Sony are allegedly as follows:
+The terms of the agreement between Disney/Marvel and Sony are alleged as follows:

 - Disney wanted Sony to agree to a 50/50 split in co-financing future films.
 Sony turned this offer down.